SolarNetwork/killbill-invoice-formatter/README.md

 items, both with a description of `GST`, for the respective amounts `1.50` and `1.25`.
 The `taxInvoiceItemsGroupedByDescription` attribute will return a list of a single `GST` item with an amount of `2.75`.

+The `nonTaxInvoiceItemsSortedBySubscriptionCustomFields` property provides a list of invoice items sorted first by any subscription custom field _values_ followed by item descriptions.
+Looking back at the screenshot shown earlier in this document, the **Node** column values are from a custom field.
+In effect, this list will order invoice items for the same "node" next to one another.

 ### Invoice item attributes